 - Commitment to the profession of medicine

-- Degree of enthusiasm of referee recommendation
+- Degree of enthusiasm of referee reference

-We strongly advise that you provide this list to the individuals who are writing your letters of recommendation to WMed so that they can address all of your strengths as reflected in this list.
+We strongly advise that you provide this list to the individuals who are writing your letters of reference to WMed so that they can address all of your strengths as reflected in this list.

 - Technical Standards